 - You will be the most sore and your incision will be the most tender in the first couple of days after birth.
 Your incision will likely stay sore for 2 to 3 weeks, but it should feel better every day.
 Some people take pain medications for the first couple of weeks to help them stay comfortable.

 - Don't scrub your incision site.
 Let warm water run over it in the shower and clean the area around it with mild soap and water.

 - If steri-strips were used on your incision, don't take them off.
 Pat dry after a shower.
 They will fall off on their own in about a week.

 - Change your bandage if it gets wet or dirty, or at least once a day.

-- Don’t take a bath, sit in a hot tub, or go swimming until your provider say its ok.
+- Don't take a bath, sit in a hot tub, or go swimming until your provider say it is ok.